On the Origin of Linearity and Unitarity in Quantum Theory: Comparison with the Argument of Gisin

 \subsection{Non-linear functions with no-superluminal signalling}

-Consider the following function, where $\ket{0}\bra{0}$ is some fixed state.
+In fact, this conclusion cannot be reached without additional assumptions.
+To see this, consider the following function, where $\ket{0}\bra{0}$ is some fixed state.

-Clearly, $g$ does not lead to signaling in the scenario from \cite{Gisin:1989sx_OG_nosig_paper}, and is deterministic in the sense of mapping pure states to pure states.
-It follows from the argument in \cite{Gisin:1989sx_OG_nosig_paper} that it is convex linear, as is easily verified.
+$g$ is deterministic (in the sense of mapping pure states to pure) and compatible with relativity (in the sense of not leading to superluminal signalling).
+But it does not arise from any Schrödinger evolution.

-Nevertheless, $g$ does not arise from any Schrödinger evolution of the form (\ref{eq:Schrödinger}).
 Indeed, $g$ does not even act linearly on the Hilbert space -- there is no linear operator $L$ such that $g(\ket{\psi}\bra{\psi})=L\ket{\psi}\bra{\psi}L^\dag$ (see Appendix \ref{app:nonlinear}).
-Convex linearity does not imply linearity with respect to superpositions; as a result, the determinism and no-signaling assumptions of \cite{Gisin:1989sx_OG_nosig_paper} do not get us all the way to unitary linear evolution without additional assumptions.
-As outlined in the introduction, such a reliance means that discrete time evolutions cannot be argued to be linear using the approach of \cite{Gisin:1989sx_OG_nosig_paper}.
+As the argument from \cite{Gisin:1989sx_OG_nosig_paper} shows, $g$ is \textit{convex linear}.
+But convex linearity does not imply linearity with respect to superpositions.
+This is why the determinism and no-signaling assumptions of \cite{Gisin:1989sx_OG_nosig_paper} do not get us all the way to unitary linear evolution without additional assumptions.

-With this in mind, and a noted in \cite{bassi2003dynamical}, one way to complete the argument is to invoke a theorem from \cite{davies1976quantum}.
-Theorem 3.4 of \cite{davies1976quantum} states that any dynamical \textit{group} -- a semigroup where each element has an inverse -- of positive linear maps on density operators is generated by the Schrödinger evolution.
-Since any convex linear map on projectors defines a positive linear map on density operators, combining this with the argument from \cite{Gisin:1989sx_OG_nosig_paper} leads to the following theorem.
+With this in mind, and as noted in \cite{bassi2003dynamical}, one way to complete the argument is to invoke a theorem from \cite{davies1976quantum}.
+First note that any convex linear map $g$ on {pure density operators} defines a positive linear map on all density operators.
+Then Theorem 3.4 of \cite{davies1976quantum} tells us that that any dynamical \textit{group} -- a semigroup where each element has an inverse -- of positive linear maps on density operators is generated by the Schrödinger evolution.
+So if we assume not only that transformations are deteminisitic and compatible with relativity theory, but also that they form a dynamical group, then the Schr\"odinger evolution can be derived.
+In short, \begin{quote} Determinism + Compatibility with relativity + Dynamical groups $\implies$ Schrödinger evolution. \end{quote}